phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

         }
     }

-When overwriting a class method, then the function table can be found on the ``zend_class_entry``.::
+When overwriting a class method, the function table can be found on the ``zend_class_entry``.::

     zend_class_entry *ce = zend_hash_str_find_ptr(CG(class_table), "PDO", sizeof("PDO")-1);